Amit5197/90DaysOfDevOps/2026/day-49/day-49-devsecops.md

 Update at least 2 of your existing workflow files with a `permissions` block.

 Write in your notes: Why is it a good practice to limit workflow permissions?
 What could go wrong if a compromised action has write access to your repo?
+* **Security** : If a workflow gets compromised, you don’t want it to have full control over your repo.
+Limiting permissions reduces risk.
+   * If a compromised action has write access, it can modify, delete your code, steal secrets.

+### **Note** : In March 2026, GitHub experienced a large-scale bot attack (HackerBot-Claw) that exploited insecure GitHub Actions workflows.
+To prevent similar compromises, always configure minimal workflow permissions and enable dependency graph + security analysis features.

+🛡️ Your Workflow Security Baseline
+- Granular Token Permissions: Your workflow explicitly drops broad default access by setting permissions: contents: read and restricting write privileges strictly to security-events: write (required purely for publishing your Trivy SARIF results).
+Even if an external exploit executes inside a step, the runtime token lacks the authority to modify repository source code or configurations.

+- Automated Dependency Guardrails: Enabling Secret Scanning and Push Protection directly at the repository gateway prevents hardcoded credentials from accidentally entering your history, neutralizing automated bot scrapers trying to harvest leaked tokens.

+- Container Auditing Gates: Incorporating Trivy Image Vulnerability Scanning as a blocking step (exit-code: 1) guarantees that high-risk or outdated system libraries are caught and contained before they reach your runtime systems

 ---